Fridge.com Logo

 FIN versus model number

-The FIN is ours.
-The manufacturer's model number (e.g., RF23DB9900QDAA) is theirs.
-Both appear on every product page.
-The model number tells you exactly what you're buying.
-The FIN tells our systems how to keep that product's data stitched together across the whole web — for as long as the product exists, and for historical reference long after it's discontinued.
+The FIN is the Fridge.com canonical identifier.
+It tells our systems how to keep a product's data stitched together across the whole web — for as long as the product exists, and for historical reference long after it's discontinued.

 Last updated 2026 · Part of the Fridge.com Product Intelligence Layer.